edp48/turn_and_burn/2025_Unpublished_Work/README.md

 Current State:
  - Optimization is working and produces results.
 This requires that you NAIF's spice toolkit installed, as well as OptimTraj and Chebfun downloaded (instructions for the Chebfun are in Matthew Kelly's documentation

-- There are 3 scripts in the folder that are useful.
+- There are 4 scripts in the folder that are useful.
 The first is a Lambert Solver set to run for the same set of parameters as the turn-and-burn style case.
 The second "Orbit_Raising_Main" provides a one shot optimization of a single trajectory.
-The last "Orbit_Raising_Cont" does a continuation analysis on the system, and will increase the thrust level of the spacecraft to start to assemble solutions in the thrust phase space.
+The last two, "Orbit_Raising_Cont_set1" and "Orbit_raising_cont_set2" do continuation analysis on the system, and will increase the thrust level of the spacecraft to start to assemble solutions in the thrust phase space.
+The two files are for two different thrust levels

 *Notes*
 - This is a work in progress, and the Lambert solver output on the Delta V comparison graphs are not optimal at the moment, as that DV cost is higher than it should be.